JonasFano/Car-racing-PPO-DDPG/README.md

 - v4 - use Gymnasium's intrinsic reward structure (penalize die and don't penalize green)
 - v3 - don't penalize die
 - v2 - penalize green with additional -0.1 reward
 - v1 - use optimized reward structure

+Link to video of test run for -v4: https://youtu.be/o1dTX2vz5TY Link to video of test run for -v1: https://youtu.be/\_GDW0iDM\_r8

 ### Description of the folders and files: